 Gallery of album art

-Troy Mamer did terrific artwork for both manifestations of our rock opera.
-He was the obvious choice to illustrate and design our album cover.
+Troy Mamer, who did the artwork for both manifestations of our rock opera, was the obvious choice to design our album cover.

 This was my wacky idea for a one-sheet to promote the CD.
 It’s just as well we never used it, it only would have confused people.